YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 Promptly sets or clears an Instance Freeze on an instance irrespective of whether a region is enabled for an Instance Freeze. -freeze with no arguments displays the current state of the Instance Freeze on the instance.

-For more information on enabling a region to invoke an Instance Freeze on custom errors, refer to the -INST_FREEZE_ON_ERROR section of “SET”.
+For more information on enabling a region to invoke an Instance Freeze on custom errors, refer to the -INST_FREEZE_ON_ERROR section of "SET".

 For more information on Instance Freeze, refer to :ref:`instance-freeze`.